 - Ascension (Passive) – Increases energy regeneration by 10% and maximum Chi from 5 to 6.

 - Energizing Elixir (Instant, 1 min cooldown.) – Fills energy and Chi to cap instantly.

 - Power Strikes (Passive) – Every 15s the next Tiger Palm will generate an additional Chi.

 Recommendation: Energizing Elixir all the time, it provides more Chi and Energy than the other options, and being able to use it on demand increases its efficacy.
-Power Strikes is close behind and can be used if you’re not comfortable using Energizing Elixir.
+Power Strikes is close behind on single target and can be used on single target if you’re not comfortable using Energizing Elixir.
 For information about how to use Energizing Elixir, check out the EE Guide.

 Tier 4 (level 60)